Vulvar Cancer: Surgery

 Your pain can be controlled with medicine.
 Talk with your healthcare provider or nurse

-about your options for pain relief.
+about your choices for pain relief.
 Some people don’t want to take pain medicine.

 But doing so can help you heal.
 If you don’t control pain well, you may not want to